PokerTH

-PokerTH is an open-source Texas hold 'em simulator that runs on Windows, Mac OS X, Linux, and Android.
-PokerTH is written in C++ using the Qt framework and allows for up to ten human players, with computer-controlled players filling in if there are not enough humans.
-Players can also play against other PokerTH users online.
-The game has ample settings so that players can configure and customize play.
+PokerTH is a free and open-source Texas hold 'em poker game available for Windows, macOS, Linux, and Android.
+It is written primarily in C++ using the Qt framework and supports games with up to ten players.
+Computer-controlled opponents can be used in local games, while multiplayer games can be played over a local area network or the Internet.

-The online community is still active as of July 2022, with dozens of active players and several running games at any given time.
+Since 2026, PokerTH has also had a web client that allows the game to be played directly in a web browser and can be installed as a Progressive Web App (PWA).

+The project was started in 2006 by Felix Hammer and Florian Thauer.
+Twenty years later, it remained under active development, with version 2.1.8 released on 1 September 2026.

 History

 The PokerTH project was started in 2006 by Felix Hammer and Florian Thauer.
+The project was registered on SourceForge on 13 May 2006.

-Version 0.1 was not released to the public; it only allowed play up to the flop as well as the river.
-Version 0.2 was released on 4 October of that year, followed by 0.3 on 16 October.
+Version 0.1 was not released to the public and only allowed partial gameplay.
+Version 0.2 was released on 4 October 2006, followed by version 0.3 on 16 October.
 By version 0.2, the game could play a complete round.

-Version 0.4 was released on 4 April 2007 and included a completely new interface, an options dialog and reprogrammed opponents.
-In June 2007, Version 0.5 added network and online play, as well as sound effects.
-Internationalization started with version 0.5 and is now up to 20 languages.
+Version 0.4 was released on 4 April 2007 and included a new interface, an options dialog and reprogrammed computer opponents.
+In June 2007, version 0.5 added network and online play as well as sound effects.
+Internationalization also began with version 0.5.

 Version 0.6 was released on 13 December 2007.
 The most prominent change was the addition of a dedicated game server for online play, as well as IPv6 support.

 Version 0.7 was released on 3 May 2009, adding support for up to ten players and a new skinnable interface.

 Version 0.8 was released on 9 September 2010, adding the option to play online ranking games.

-In 2011 PokerTH was relicensed from GPLv2 to AGPL.
+In 2011, PokerTH was relicensed from GPLv2 to the GNU AGPL.

-Version 0.9 was released on January 4, 2012, after a year of development and a busy beta phase.
-This version introduces one of the most frequently requested feature "possibility to rejoin internet games" after disconnection e.g. trouble with player's internet connection.
-Players do not have to worry about a drop in rank anymore.
-Furthermore, there are around 15 other new features and a lot of bugfixes.
+Version 0.9 was released on 4 January 2012 after a year of development and a beta phase.
+The release introduced the ability for players to rejoin Internet games after a disconnection, along with other new features and bug fixes.

-As of version 0.9.5, PokerTH now includes preliminary support for Android devices.
+As of version 0.9.5, PokerTH included preliminary support for Android devices.

-As of version 1.0, an Online log file analysis tool was added, sound support and higher screen resolutions for Android devices and support for Windows 8 (desktop mode).
-There was a license change: OpenSSL exception (for Windows 8 support, because gcrypt currently crashes on Windows 8).
-Server were re-factored using google protocol buffers which basically enables use of html5 clients.
+As of version 1.0, an online log file analysis tool was added, together with sound support and support for higher screen resolutions on Android devices and Windows 8 in desktop mode.
+The server was refactored using Protocol Buffers, allowing alternative clients to use the PokerTH network protocol.

-The latest stable version, 1.1.2, was released on 1 September 2017.
+Version 1.1.2 was released on 1 September 2017.

+Development later continued with the 2.x series.
+In 2026, the project saw a series of new releases and significant changes to its user interfaces.